c1au6i0/rvent/README.md

 sess1 <- import_session()

 # open a series of interactive windows to select bin and baseline duration,
-# missing info regarding drug treatments and summarize the data
+# missing info regarding drug treatments and summarizes the data
 # in an excel file
 summarize_vent(sess1)

-# for each subject create a plot with 20 facets corresponding to the 20 recorded
+# for each subject creates a plot with 20 facets corresponding to the 20 recorded
 # variables
 session_plots(sess1, svDialogs::dlg_dir()$dir)
 ```